Can You Be Fired by an AI?

 Indeed, companies are increasingly embracing AI and its various functions in internal processes.
 Companies worldwide will spend $151.1 billion on generative AI solutions by 2027.
 Research company International Data Corp estimates this.
 A report by Eightfold AI even states that most HR executives surveyed are already using AI.
 An example is the scenario where a new person needs to be hired by a company.
 Algorithms can analyse resumes, determine the most qualified candidates, and provide information to help recruiters make better decisions.

 “People in HR can overlook some things and make mistakes due to fatigue, inattention, or personal issues.
 But AI can’t let that happen.
-It helps them to be more thorough in their work,” explains Róbert Dusík, CEO and co-founder of TITANS freelancers.
+It helps them to be more thorough in their work,” explains Róbert Dusík, CEO and co-founder of TITANS.

 The benefits of working with AI are also highlighted by Alex Hood, Product Director at Asana.
 He estimates that half of the time we spend at work is dedicated to what he calls “work for work’s sake”.
 These are activities that are not at the core of why we are there, and which AI should take over.
 It can automate repetitive and time-consuming tasks, allowing the HR department to focus on more complex activities such as strategizing.
 In addition, it will help HR to enhance analytics and provide suggestions on how to save corporate costs.